An MBA vs. a Master of Science in Cybersecurity: What’s Right for You?

-So you work in cyber security or a related field and want to move up the ladder to a more prominent, better paying position.
-You’ve decided your experience combined with a master’s degree is the best path to your dream job.
+So you work in cybersecurity or a related field and want to move up the ladder to a more prominent, better paying position.
+You’ve decided that your experience combined with a master’s degree is the best path to your dream job.
 But what master’s degree will be the most lucrative and appealing to employers?
-Oftentimes, for those in cyber security the choice comes down to a master of science in cyber security or an MBA.
+Oftentimes, for those in cybersecurity the choice comes down to a master of science in cybersecurity or an master of business administration (MBA).

-An MBA is the most common graduate degree in the country.
-This means that many, many people have found value in obtaining such a degree.
-However, it also means that the likelihood of standing out from the crowd with an MBA is slim.
-If you are looking to differentiate yourself from the competition and know that you want to work in cyber security, an MBA might not give you a huge boost over fellow applicants.
-Plus, in order for an MBA to get you a high-level position in cyber security, you will likely need to supplement a relevant bachelor’s degree and years of experience in the field with certain cyber security certifications.
+However, if you are looking to differentiate yourself from the competition and know that you want to work in cybersecurity, an MBA might not give you a huge boost over fellow applicants.
+Plus, in order for an MBA to get you a high-level position in cybersecurity, you will likely need to supplement a relevant bachelor’s degree and years of experience in the field with certain cybersecurity certifications.

 A Master of Science in Cyber Security

-The main difference, of course, between an MBA and a master’s degree in cyber security is the major focus of the program – where students will spend the majority of their study time and gain the most thorough training.
-In a cyber security program the focus will be on computer science and information systems, while an MBA will be primarily focused on policy, practice and leadership.
+The main difference, of course, between an MBA and a master’s degree in cybersecurity is the major focus of the program – where students will spend the majority of their study time and gain the most thorough training.
+In a cybersecurity program the focus will be on computer science and information systems, while an MBA will be primarily focused on business policy, practice and leadership.

 The Best of Both Worlds

 But what if you wanted both the business acumen provided by an MBA program and the technology-specific knowledge and skills needed to specialize in cybersecurity?
 Fortunately, you don’t have to choose.